mattroseman/Ingredient-Sharer/README.md

 `rspec` is a unit testing gem for Ruby.
 It should be automatically installed upon running `bundle install`.

-To run specs, simply run the following:
+To run specs (unit tests), simply run the following:

 ```shell
 $ rspec